 When one is only focusing on their problems, it is difficult to see the bigger picture.
-This can also prevent from further developing any skills.
-Perhaps the artistically inclined lack the motivation to create art because of depression or anxiety interrupts thoughts about how their work will be perceived.
+This can also prevent further development of any skills.
+Perhaps the artistically inclined lack the motivation to create art because depression or anxiety interrupts thoughts about how their work will be perceived.
 With transpersonal therapy, individuals can regain the confidence to pursue those passions that have been lost.

 Transpersonal therapy uses a combination of approaches that include Western and Eastern philosophy, mysticism, behaviorism, and cognitive psychology.
 It also takes influence from the world's religions as it recognizes other cultures’ strides in the mind-body relationship conversation.

 A transpersonal therapist teaches how to cope with specific disorders using these techniques:

 These techniques help explore personal self-concepts and personal passions.
 By exploring the spiritual self, you can create more meaning in life and improve the inner strengths that have always been present.
 This can provide balance and improve overall wellness.